minhhung1706/Windows-On-AWS-Series/Windows-On-AWS-AWS-Basic-Listing-Creating-Deleting-Resources/readme.md

 ---
 ## II.
 Basic Concept
 Please understand that, i am not going to go through more than 2000 (two thousands) AWS Services.
-Instead, i will only go throught what we are going to use in the Windows On AWS Lab Series
+Instead, i will only go through what we are going to use in the Windows On AWS Lab Series

 To begin with, we will start to look at the chart bellow to have an overview about AWS Services.